open-resources/physics_bank/content/public/018.Electrostatics/Electric Potential/Dielectric breakdown of air/Dielectric breakdown of air.md

   params:
     vars:
       title: Dielectric breakdown of air
-    V: '4600'
+    V: '4200'
 ---
 # {{ params.vars.title }}
 The electric field strength that causes the breakdown of dry air is $3.00\times 10^6\rm\ V/m$.

 ## Question Text

-If the potential difference across a pair of parallel conducting plates is ${{ params.V }}\rm\ V$, at what distance between the plates will breakdown just start to occur?
+If the potential difference across a pair of parallel conducting plates is {{ params.V }} $\rm\ V$, at what distance between the plates will breakdown just start to occur?
 Give your answer in units of $\rm mm$.

 ### Answer Section